 - Next, gently spread half of the pumpkin butterscotch mixture over the cake crumbs.

 - Sprinkle a second portion of the cake crumbs.

 - Gently spread half of the Cool Whip mixture over the cake crumbs.

 - Sprinkle the third portion of cake crumbs over the Cool Whip.

 - Gently spread the remaining pumpkin butterscotch mixture over the cake crumbs.

 - Sprinkle the fourth and final layer of cake crumbs.

 - Garnish with toffee bits, or the ¼ c. reserved cake crumbs - whichever you chose.

-I have faith in your ability to portion out the Cool Whip properly, despite my own shortcoming, but just in case, I’ve added extra into the recipe so you don’t have to run to the dollar store in your PJs. 🙂
+I have faith in your ability to portion out the Cool Whip properly, despite my own shortcoming, but just in case, I’ve added extra into this Pumpkin Trifle recipe so you don’t have to run to the dollar store in your PJs. 🙂